GMBog/Recursive-Models/README.md

 This repository provides the code to implement an RM in two scenarios:

 1. **Data available for all traits and animals**

+In that case, the user can fit a recursive model fixing the residual co-variances to 0, and including the trait with recursive effect as a covariable for the other trait in the model.
+For that scenario, codes are available at /

 3. **Data available for one trait across all animals and for the other(s) only in a subset**